edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

     * Removal of a PCD Declaration
     * Redefinition of a PCD's Access Method (changing a FixedAtBuild PCD to a FeatureFlag PCD)
     * Changing the Token Number, Datum Type or TokenSpaceGuidCName in a PCD entry.
+*Modules
+    * Modules Removed from a Package (Library Class Instances and other modules)

 ### PACKAGE_VERSION value
 The value consists of a major number and a minor number.

 #### Major Number
 1. If the PACKAGE_GUID value changes, the major number may be reset to a starting value.
-2. If the PACKAGE_GUID value is unchanged and new content is added due to new UEFI/PI Specification releases, the major number may be incremented.
+2. If the PACKAGE_GUID value is unchanged and new content is added due to new UEFI/PI Specification releases, the major number shall be incremented.
-3. If the PACKAGE_GUID value is unchanged and new content is added due to other Industry Standard Specification releases, the major number may be incremented.
+3. If the PACKAGE_GUID value is unchanged and new content is added due to other Industry Standard Specification releases, the major number shall be incremented.

 #### Minor Number
 1. If the PACKAGE_GUID value changes, the minor number may be reset to a starting value.
 2. The minor number should be incremented if the PACKAGE\_GUID value is unchanged and new content is added (not a result of an update to any specification), the minor number may be incremented.
 This includes adding content to the PACKAGE_UNI file or adding comment block content (like @PROMPT or @ValidList entries).
-3. If new modules are added to the package and these modules are not covered by previous rules to major or minor number changes, the minor number should be incremented.
+3. If new modules are added to the package and these modules are not covered by previous rules to GUID, major or minor number changes, the minor number shall be incremented.

 **Rationale**